 The Difference Between Amish-style Frozen Corn and Store-bought Corn

-I'm adding an affiliate link to show you the kind of corn cutter we used as kids before my mom trusted us with a knife.
-Ours was stainless steel though, and we often removed the creaming blade because we liked to have whole kernels.
+I'm including an affiliate link to show you the kind of corn cutter we used as kids.
+It made it easy to get the perfect kernels before Mom trusted us with a knife.

 What to Serve with Corn Fritters